 4. Freelance writer

 Technology creates opportunity.
-With the internet at our fingertips everywhere we go, the demand for writers has never been higher.
+With the internet at our fingertips everywhere we go, the demand for part time writers has never been higher.
 As in most fields, specialization often boosts earnings in freelance writing.
+Working as a freelance writer is probably among the best part time job in terms of earning possibilities.

 For those with specific industry knowledge, earnings opportunities can be higher.
 But you can get started with minimal experience if you have a way with words and a passion for proper grammar.